 Pros Of Stalking Offer Bidders

-- A stalking horse is in a better position to help craft any deal which can include specific assets the debtor owns, lien position of outstanding creditors and any contracts the debtor is under which may or may not be included in the sale.
+- This can include specific assets the debtor owns, lien position of outstanding creditors and any contracts the debtor is under which may or may not be included in the sale

-- This ability to establish an initial rule of transaction is often used by the court and can even establish the bidding rules for the auction.
+- This ability to establish an initial rule of the transaction is often used by the court and can even establish the bidding rules for the auction

 In the event there are no bidders at an auction, the stalking horse bid is awarded the assets listed in the agreement at the approved amount.